Employment Lawyer in Rochester, NY

 When you choose The Cimino Law Firm, you get more than experience, although that is a top reason to choose us.
 We also make the process as easy for you as possible.

 We understand that many people dealing with employment law cases are concerned about upfront costs.
 No one wants to pay to find out if they have a good case.
-Our firm offers free consultations for all of our clients.
+Our firm offers confidential consultations for all of our clients.
 This initial consultation takes place over the phone, so you don’t even have to come in.

 We also make the process easy by offering two convenient locations for our clients.
 You can visit us at our Webster office or our Rochester office.
 You will speak with an employment lawyer regardless of the office you choose.